-An outbreak of disease or similar public health threat, such as the current coronavirus ("COVID-19") outbreak, or fear of such an event, could have an adverse impact on one or more of the Districts' financial condition and operating results.
-The spread of COVID-19 is having significant negative impacts throughout the world, including in the State and for the Districts.
-The World Health Organization declared the COVID-19 outbreak to be a pandemic, and states of emergency have been declared by the State and the United States of America.
+The spread of COVID-19 resulted in significant negative impacts throughout the world, including in the State and for the Districts.
+The World Health Organization declared the COVID-19 outbreak to be a pandemic, and states of emergency were declared by the State and the United States of America.
 The purpose behind these declarations was to coordinate and formalize emergency actions and across federal, State and local governmental agencies, and to proactively prepare for the then-expected wider spread of the virus.
 On March 27, 2020 the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was signed by the President of the United States of America.
 The CARES Act appropriated over \$2 trillion to, among other things, (i) provide cash payments to individuals, (ii) expand unemployment assistance and eligibility, (iii) provide emergency grants and loans for small businesses, (iv) provide loans and other assistance to corporations, including the airline industry, (v) provide funding for hospitals and community health centers, (vi) expand funding for safety net programs, including child nutrition programs, and (vii) provide aid to state and local governments.